keithalewis/math/opm.md

 closed cone containing the range of $X$_.

 The previous exercise proves the "easy" direction.
-The contrapositive follows from the
+The contra-positive follows from the

 __Lemma__. _If $x\in\RR^n$ and $C$ is a closed cone in
 $\RR^n$ with $x\not\in C$ then there exists ${\xi\in\RR^n}$